-This is a guide on carrying knives and certain non-permissive tools on your person and in your gear kit while traveling around the world.
+This is a guide on how to travel with knives and certain non-permissive tools on your person and in your gear kit traveling the world.

 A knife is more than just a potential weapon, it’s a tool for survival and utility.

 I’ve just taken my 428th commercial flight through half of the world and have had bladed equipment as part of my everyday carry for every destination, this is how: